List of Days of Our Lives characters introduced in the 1980s: Trent Robbins

-Trent Robbins was a character on Days of Our Lives played by Charles Van Eman then by Roscoe Born when the character was reintroduced in 2008.
+Trent Robbins was initially played by Charles Van Eman in 1987 and then by Roscoe Born when the character was reintroduced in 2008.
 He was the biological father of Max Brady and the adoptive father of Melanie Layton.

 He abused Max as a child, causing Max to become socially isolated and mute for several years.
 He showed up at the Brady Pub, wanting to reclaim his son.
 Trent soon realized Max was happy with the Brady family, and left town.

 Trent returned in 2008 as the Dean of the Physics department at Salem University.
 It was revealed that he was still married to Nicole Walker.
 He re-entered Max's life by awarding Nick Fallon a grant for his "work" on a fuel cell.
 Unbeknownst to Trent, Max was responsible for the majority of Nick's design.
 Max became short-tempered upon seeing Trent and confronted him.
 After Max insisted that Trent take responsibility for his abusive actions, Trent offered to pay him off in order to keep his past a secret.

 Trent was murdered via a stab in the back.
 Among the suspects were Caroline Brady, Trent's children Max and Melanie, and his wife Nicole.
 It was revealed that Nick was responsible for the murder.
 Nick maintained that he killed Trent in Melanie's defense, and that his addiction to alcohol and painkillers played a role in his bad decision.

 Henderson

 Henderson is Victor's butler.
-Ron Leath is the actor who plays Henderson off and on since July 6, 1987.
+Ron Leath is the actor who has portrayed Henderson off and on since July 6, 1987.
 He is routinely seen answering the door and serving meals in the Kiriakis mansion.
 He is extremely loyal to Victor Kiriakis.